IndyCar Series on NBC

-IndyCar Series on NBC is the blanket title used for telecasts of IndyCar Series racing produced by NBC Sports.
+IndyCar Series on NBC was the blanket title used for telecasts of IndyCar Series racing produced by NBC Sports.

-NBC Sports' current involvement with the IndyCar Series dates back to the 2009 season, when Comcast-owned sports network Versus acquired the cable rights to the IndyCar Series under a 10-year deal.
+NBC Sports' most recent involvement with the IndyCar Series dates back to the 2009 season, when Comcast-owned sports network Versus acquired the cable rights to the IndyCar Series under a 10-year deal.
 Versus was merged into the NBC Sports division and renamed NBC Sports Network (NBCSN) in 2012 after Comcast acquired a controlling stake in NBC Universal.

 In 2019, NBC Sports reached a three-year extension to its contract, which also saw NBC acquire the broadcast television rights to the IndyCar Series (replacing ABC).
 As a result, NBC gained the broadcast rights to the IndyCar Series' flagship event, the Indianapolis 500.